-Fed holds interest rates steady, plays down weak first-quarter growth
+Fed holds interest rates steady, plays down economic weakness

 Economists have largely attributed the weak first-quarter GDP reading to recurring issues with the calculation of growth during the January-March period and linked the pullback in hiring to weather.

-Policymakers are still awaiting clarity on the size and scope of the tax cuts, infrastructure spending and regulatory changes that the Trump administration will be able to push through Congress.
+Policymakers are awaiting clarity on the size and scope of the tax cuts, infrastructure spending and regulatory changes that the Trump administration will be able to push through Congress.
 A stimulus package could speed up the pace of rate hikes.

 Inflation had been edging higher, but the so-called core PCE price index increased 1.6 per cent in the 12 months through March, the smallest gain since last July.
 Core PCE is the Fed’s preferred inflation measure and is below its target.